josebastiase/TSA---Numerical-study/README.md

 This repository includes the data and python scripts to visualize results.

 Numerical simulation were set in the MOOSE environment - for more visit https://mooseframework.inl.gov/ and https://github.com/josebastiase/RHEA
 The numerical simulation are contained in the ".i" files.
-Since numerous simulations where perfomr for this study, for each figure where simulation were perfomr, a python script was used to generate the numerical simulation files.
+Since numerous simulations where performed for this study, for each figure, a python script was used to generate the numerical simulation files based on a "base file".
+More about this workflow in the notes of the Python Notebooks.

 Learn more
 ----------